Viraj3f/jsonfun-c/README.md

 The funnest little json parsing and serialization C library in the world.
 Lightweight and fast - O(m) value lookup (m is length of string), and O(1) array indexing.
 Works with dynamic and static memory allocation.

+This library supports C99+, but one would ideally be using C11.

 ## Overview
 This library is designed for ease of use.